 Baker McKenzie’s covering letter: do’s and don’ts

-- DON’T… talk about your interest in law in general – the word ‘commercial’ is there for a reason.
+- DON’T… talk about your interest in law in general.
 Make sure you are able to write about why you are particularly motivated towards a career with a commercial firm.
 For example, you could mention the clients Baker McKenzie works with or the transactions it is involved in.

 - DON’T… just say that you’ve been following the impact of Brexit.
 You WILL need to have carefully considered the implications for the legal profession and, particularly, for Baker McKenzie and its clients.
 However, it’s likely to be something that a lot of applicants will mention and you’ll probably have to directly answer questions on the topic at interview.
 This may be an opportunity to show that you’ve been following other stories affecting the firm as well as Brexit.